larien/aprenda-go-com-testes/primeiros-passos-com-go/pointers-and-errors.md

 No nosso caso, noś queremos que apenas nossos métodos sejam capazes de manipular os valores.

-Remember we can access the internal `balance` field in the struct using the "receiver" variable.

 Lembre-se, podemos acessar o valor interno do campo `saldo` usando a variável "receptora".

 ```go